dronefreak/dji-tello-target-tracking/.github/CONTRIBUTING.md

 ### Pull Requests

-We actively welcome your pull requests!
+I actively welcome your pull requests!
 Here's the process:

 1. Fork the repo and create your branch from `main`
 2. Make your changes